StructuralSleight: Automated Jailbreak Attacks on Large Language Models Utilizing Uncommon Text-Organization Structures: Related Work

 \subsection{Safety Alignment for LLMs}

 Safety alignment techniques aim to ensure the model's behavior aligns with human intentions, thereby refusing to generate unsafe outputs.
-Currently, the main safety alignment methods can be categorized into two major types: instruction tuning and Reinforcement Learning from Human Feedback (RLHF)\cite{ren2024exploring}.
+Currently, safety alignment methods for LLMs fall primarily into two categories: instruction tuning and Reinforcement Learning from Human Feedback (RLHF) \cite{ren2024exploring}.

 Instruction tuning is achieved by fine-tuning models on public datasets and evaluating them on a different set of tasks.
-This approach relies on high-quality instruction data and the efficacy of pre-trained models\cite{wei2022contrastive,ouyang2022training}.
-In this domain, researchers have made significant progress, optimizing multiple aspects of instruction tuning, including data, instructions, and experimental comparisons\cite{solaiman2021process,aribandi2021ext5,wang2023overwriting,he2021towards}.

-RLHF optimizes model behavior through human feedback to improve its safety and controllability\cite{bai2022training}.
-However, RLHF faces challenges in reward design, environmental interaction, and agent training, which complicate the development of robustly aligned AI systems\cite{stiennon2020learning,korbak2023pretraining}.
-To address these challenges, researchers have proposed improvements such as safe training \cite{dai2023safe}, PPO-max\cite{zheng2023secrets}, and self-alignment\cite{sun2024principle,li2023self}.

-In addition, Constitutional AI are gaining attention as an emerging safety alignment strategy.
+This approach relies on high-quality instruction data and the efficacy of pre-trained models \cite{wei2022contrastive,ouyang2022training}.
+In this domain, researchers have made significant progress optimizing multiple aspects of instruction tuning, including data, instructions, and experimental comparisons \cite{solaiman2021process,aribandi2021ext5,wang2023overwriting,he2021towards}.
+RLHF optimizes model behavior through human feedback to improve the safety and controllability of LLMs \cite{bai2022training}.
+However, RLHF faces challenges in reward design, environmental interaction, and agent training, which complicates the development of robustly aligned AI systems \cite{stiennon2020learning,korbak2023pretraining}.
+To address these challenges, researchers have proposed improvements such as safe training \cite{dai2023safe}, PPO-max \cite{zheng2023secrets}, and self-alignment \cite{sun2024principle,li2023self}.
+In addition, constitutional AI \cite{bai2022constitutional} is gaining attention as an emerging safety alignment strategy.
 It trains LLMs through a self-improvement mechanism that replaces human feedback with a set of rules or principles to guide LLMs to output harmless results.
-This approach ensures a system that generates beneficial, honest, and harmless results by setting behavioral norms and using reinforcement learning mechanisms to guide model outputs.
-It does so replacing human feedback with feedback generated from principle sets.

-Our research indicates that StructuralSleight can serve as an effective testing tool to assess security vulnerabilities, when LLMs are exposed to uncommon structures and complex inputs.
+Our research indicates that StructuralSleight can serve as an effective testing tool to assess security vulnerabilities when LLMs are exposed to uncommon structures and complex inputs.